iarakshana/hw7/README.md

    <details>

-For all the details, have a look at `.schema`.

 You can download the database from my [Google Drive](https://drive.google.com/uc?id=0B7GlTQC1GP2qUUZ3M3RCbl9raTg&export=download).
 Google will warn you that the file is too large to be scanned for viruses.
 It's OK.
 It's a database.

 ### Exercises